llmariner/llmariner.github.io/content/en/docs/setup/install/playground.md

 ---
 title: Set up a Playground
-description: >
+linkTitle: "Playground"
+description: Set up the playground environment on the Amazon EC2 instance with GPUs.
+weight: 10
+---

 You can easily set up a playground for LLMariner and learn it.
 In this page, we provision an EC2 instance, build a [Kind](https://kind.sigs.k8s.io/) cluster, and deploy LLMariner and other required components.

-weight: 1
----
+{{% alert title="Warn" color="secondary" %}}
+Playground environments are for experimentation use only.
+For a production-ready installation, please refere to the other installation guide.
+{{% /alert %}}

 Once all the setup completes, you can interact with the LLM service by directly hitting the API endpoints or using [the OpenAI Python library](https://github.com/openai/openai-python).